Viacom looks to U.S. mobile deals as young viewers flee TV

 The stakes are high for Viacom and its traditional TV rivals, which need to find new sources of revenue as they grapple with shrinking cable subscribers and fees from distribution deals.

-“Ten years ago, Viacom would never have wanted to do anything like this because they wouldn’t want to jeopardize their relationships with the traditional distributors,” said Terry Denson, a media consultant and former head of content at Verizon Communications Inc. “The balance of power has shifted as the opportunity for growth lies with newer distribution platforms like social media, smartphones and tablets.”
+“Ten years ago, Viacom would never have wanted to do anything like this because they wouldn’t want to jeopardize their relationships with the traditional distributors,” said Terry Denson, a media consultant and former head of content at Verizon Communications Inc (VZ.N).
+“The balance of power has shifted as the opportunity for growth lies with newer distribution platforms like social media, smartphones and tablets.”

 While U.S. mobile carriers are interested in content, it is unclear if they will pay for Viacom’s shows.
 But Viacom can no longer bank on future fee increases from the traditional cable and satellite distributors.
-Earlier this month, after fractious talks, it agreed to lower fees so its networks would feature on all cable bundles offered by Charter Communications Inc’s Spectrum.
+Earlier this month, after fractious talks, it agreed to lower fees so its networks would feature on all cable bundles offered by Charter Communications Inc’s (CHTR.O) Spectrum.

 That makes dealing with mobile carriers, which it has done elsewhere, more attractive.